attrace/homepage/about/attrace-token.md

 ---
 title: Attrace Token
 id: attrace-token
-description: "$ATTR is a native token of Attrace Referral Network.
+description: "$ATTR is a native token of the Attrace Referral Network.
 It is a utility and governance token, which gives token holders a right to participate in the network, govern the network and earn token rewards by staking."
 ---

 import AreaChart from '@site/src/components/tokenCharts/areaChart';